MaterializeInc/materialize/doc/developer/design/20240131_pv2_physical_architecture.md

 - Easy to migrate to from our current architecture.
 - Easy-ish to think about how information flows in the system, who "holds" read holds, how queries are routed through adapter and to replicas.
+- Nothing changes in the UX, users still interact with clusters, it's just that the query/control work is now sharded, meaning there is better isolation/scalability.

 Cons: